jasonfb/nondestructive_migrations/README.md

 ## rake data:rollback
 Rollback the last version.
 Generally data migrations don't have any "down" associated with them so use this only under extreme circumstances.

+# Two Kind of Deployment
+You can read more about doing the preboot feature on Heroku labs at https://devcenter.heroku.com/articles/labs-preboot.
+(Preboot is an "experimental" feature on Heroku.)

+## Schema-Change Deploys

+1. Compile the assets
+2. Enable maintenance-mode
+3. Launch the new app
+4. Run schema migrations
+5. Reboot the app (force Rails to pick up new schema changes)
+6. Disable maintenance mode

+## Zero-Downtime deploys (no schema migrations)

+1. Compile the assets
+2. Pre-boot the new app
+3. Heroku switches the incoming requests to use the new app
+4. Run data migrations (while new app is up & running)